 Raspberry Leaf Tea

 Red raspberries herbal infusions may help pregnant women thicken their uterine walls, reduce labor duration, and treat premenstrual symptoms in general.
-Drinking 1-3 cups per day appears to be healthy for most individuals, while intake should be confined to 1 cup in early pregnancy.
 According to research, the best time to begin consuming red raspberry leaf tea is during 32 months of pregnancy.
 According to one study, consuming 2.4 mg of red raspberry leaf per day in pill form appears to be risk-free.
-In the form of tea, 1-3 cups daily are advised.

 Chamomile tea